radicle-dev/radicle-contracts/docs/how_pool_works.md

 their deltas as if they were directly funded by the sender.
 The funding rate applied to the receivers is split according to their weights in the proxy.

-For the example sake let's assume that the delta's proxy weights sum must be equal 5.
+For the example sake let's assume that the delta's proxy weights sum must be equal to 5.
 The proxy has 2 receivers: A with weight 3 and B with weight 2.
 The sender wants to start sending via the proxy 2 per block or 10 per cycle.
 It's 2 per cycle per proxy weight.